1994 Brickyard 400: Pre-race

 Popular Indianapolis 500 fixture Jim Nabors was invited to sing the national anthem, accompanied by the Indiana State University Marching Sycamores.
 Mary F. Hulman gave the traditional starting command.
 Elmo Langley drove the Chevrolet Monte Carlo pace car, and Doyle Ford served as flagman.
 The flyover was performed by the 181st Fighter Group, featuring four F-16 fighter jets.

 All living former NASCAR Winston Cup Champions were invited to participate in a pre-race parade around the track.
 Besides the former champions who qualified for the race (Earnhardt, Wallace, Elliott, Waltrip, and Labonte), those in attendance included Richard Petty, Rex White, Buck Baker, Ned Jarrett, and Benny Parsons.
 Former Daytona 500 winner Buddy Baker was also in attendance.

 After the final practice session Friday evening, polesitter Rick Mast, as well as Ernie Irvan and Brett Bodine, were among the teams that changed the engines in their cars.

 Start

 At the start, polesitter Rick Mast led Dale Earnhardt into turn one.
-In turn four, Earnhardt brushed the wall, which allowed Mast to lead the first lap.
+Down the backstretch, most of the field started to settle in single file.
+As they headed into turn three, Jeff Gordon looked inside of Earnhardt for second place, and Geoff Bodine attempted to draft behind him.
+Earnhardt held off the challenge, but lost some momentum to Mast.
+In turn four, Earnhardt drifted high and brushed the outside wall, which allowed Mast to stay ahead and lead the first lap.
 Earnhardt quickly began to slip in the standings.
-Meanwhile, Jeff Gordon passed Mast to take over the lead.
-On lap 3, Danny Sullivan lost a side window, bringing out the caution for debris.
-Earnhardt pitted to check the damage and fell to the rear of the field.
+Jeff Gordon took over second position, them passed Mast for the lead one lap later.
+On lap 3, Danny Sullivan lost a side window in turn one and Harry Gant ran over it, shattering it.
+The caution flag came out for debris.
+Earnhardt pitted to change tires and check the damage and dropped to the rear of the field.

-The green came back out on lap 6.
+The green flag came back out on lap 6.
 On lap 10, Jimmy Spencer lost control and crashed hard in turn 3.
 He would become the first driver to drop out.